louisahsmith/dagtex/README.md

 `texPreview`](https://yonicd.github.io/texPreview/) is used to show graphs in the viewer, as well as in non-pdf RMarkdown documents.

+When using RMarkdown, each graph may need to be created/printed in a different R chunk (or only the last one will show).

 SWIGs are drawn using Thomas Richardson’s [TikZ shapes library](https://www.stat.washington.edu/tsr/website/documents/2018/tikz-for-swigs/swig-examples.pdf).
 The source code for this library is in `inst/tex`.
 Because it is not